aribasadme/rpi-cloudflare-ddns/README.md

 ## Features

 - Retrieves the external IP address of the machine using the `ipify.org` API.
+- Automatic IP address monitoring and DNS record updates
-- Fetches the existing DNS records for the specified Cloudflare zone.
+- Support for multiple Cloudflare zones and domains
-- Updates the DNS records with the new external IP address.
-- Logs all actions to a log file (`py_logs.log`) for debugging purposes.

 ## Prerequisites